Law enforcement in the United Kingdom: Funding

-The police are funded both by central government and by local government.
-Central government funding is calculated based by a formula, based on several population and socio-economic factors which are used to determine the expected cost of policing the area.
+The police are funded both by the central government and by the local government.
+Central government funding is calculated based on a formula, based on several population and socio-economic factors which are used to determine the expected cost of policing the area.

-For the 2017/18 fiscal year, the budget for local Police and Crime Commissioners to spend on police is £11 billion, with an extra £1.5 billion allocated to counter-terrorism and other special programmes.
-The combined funding will reduce from £12.3 billion in 2017/18 to £11.6 billion in 2020/21.
+For the 2017/18 fiscal year, the budget for local Police and Crime Commissioners to spend on police is with an extra £1.5 billion allocated to counter-terrorism and other special programmes.
+The combined funding will reduce from £12.3 billion in 2017/18 to in 2020/21.
 His Majesty's Inspectorate of Constabulary (HMIC) estimates that officer numbers will fall by around 2%.

 According to the National Audit Office, funding was decreased between 2011 and 2016 by 22% in real terms and police officer numbers fell by 20,000 from 2010 to 2017.
 Funding levels stayed the same in real terms between 2015 and 2018, with a decrease in central government funding made up for by an increase in local government funding.
 Increased spending in some areas such as counter-terrorism has been offset by decreased spending in other departments.
 In 2018 further funding cuts will force further cuts in the numbers of police officers.
 80% of UK people believe Britain is less safe due to cuts to police funding.

 In 2017, a report from the Inspectorate found that most police forces were providing a good service, though it noted that some aspects such as investigations and neighbourhood policing were being compromised by "rationing" and cutbacks.
 A report from the Inspectorate in March 2018 had similar findings; it reported improvement in neighbourhood policing and highlighted issues with response policing.
 Several current and former chief constables were raising concerns about whether the police can meet foreseeable challenges with current levels of funding.